Code has to engage with the relevant areas.

 Owners

 Owners of Bernese Mountain Dogs still have a responsibility to the breed expressed in the Code of Ethics.
-The Code asks members to contribute to various health initiatives such as the Death Survey and whilst there is no absolutely pressure health test for hips, elbows, DM or Histio some owners do these things because they feel it is helpful to the breed’s bank of information.
+The Code asks members to contribute to various health initiatives such as the Death Survey and whilst there is no absolutely pressure to health test for hips, elbows, DM or Histio some owners do these things because they feel it is helpful to the breed’s bank of information.

 Summary